 • with no negative side effects (when taken responsibly)

 This varies depending on the person and quantity ingested or vaporised.
 Our customers report a feeling of relaxation and general grounding.
 Most importantly, you can experience the benefits of supporting and maintaining your wellbeing as you would with other effective food supplements.
-In short, CBD does not make you get a "weed high", because it has no psychoactive effects.
-It is, however, a beneficial herbal tincture not to be underestimated.
+In short, CBD does not make you feel high because it is non-intoxicating due to the absence of THC, which gives the feeling of being high.

-Like any other food supplement or herb, CBD oil will work for some more than for others and at different quantities.
-Many factors come into play, namely, the person’s own makeup and circumstances and the type and quality of the CBD oil you’ll be taking.
+Like any other food supplement or herb, the different forms of CBD will work for some more than for others and at different quantities.
+Many factors come into play, namely, the person’s own makeup, circumstances, and the type and quality of the CBD oil you’ll be taking.

 First, you need to take into account your physiological makeup and circumstances:

-Second, you need to take into account the quality, type, and bioavailability of the CBD product you’ll be taking:
+Second, you need to take into account these factors:

-The best way to use CBD Oil is by taking advantage of the full spectrum properties of hemp oil extracted from Cannabis Sativa L. To be precise, full spectrum CBD Oil is recommended as the highest-quality CBD Oil available in the market today, when extracted raw using supercritical Co2 extraction and when obtained from organic crops of Cannabis Sativa L.
+The best way to use CBD products is by taking advantage of the full spectrum properties of hemp oil extracted from Cannabis Sativa L, this is known as the entourage effect.
+One of the most effective methods of extraction which protects the full spectrum of Cannabinoids is supercritical CO2 extraction.
+To get the best quality CBD oil, pressings should come from organic crops of Cannabis Sativa L.

-This cold-pressed, organic hemp oil contains CBD (cannabidiol) and over 400 chemical compounds known as cannabinoids (including CBDA, CBG, CBC), terpenes, phenols and flavonoids with a myriad of beneficial properties and to achieve the entourage effect.
+This cold-pressed, organic hemp oil contains Cannabidiol and over 400 chemical compounds known as cannabinoids (including CBDA, CBG and CBC), terpenes, phenols and flavonoids with a myriad of beneficial properties which come together to achieve the entourage effect.

 In its purest, full-spectrum form, CBD comes in an organic hemp oil carrier base.
 Check the list of ingredients before purchasing.
 For instance, all of the BioBloom and Biopurus CBD oils come in this form and are both full spectrum and certified organic.

 You can also mix the oil with food or inside a smoothie if you prefer.
 Store it in an upright position, in a cool, dark place.
-Refrigeration prolongs its shelf life, but it’s not necessary.
+Refrigeration prolongs its shelf life, but it is not necessary.

 *Sublingual application means taking your dose under the tongue and holding it for 60 seconds or more before swallowing with a glass of water or any other drink.
 It ensures the fastest bioavailability (your body’s absorption of its active ingredients) because much of it will be absorbed through your mucous membranes directly into your bloodstream.